hchiam/learning-css/README.md

 - CSS Grid works like parking lot lines, and rectangular children can decide how they fill/take up spots (but also overlap, unlike in parking lots).
 - CSS Grid structure can be selectively ignored.
-- If you need to support older browsers, fallback to flexbox (and ensure tasks can be done):
+- If you need to support older browsers, fallback to flexbox (and ensure tasks can be done for good UX, not necessarily identical experience):

   ```css
   /* feature query: */